marema31/villip/README.md

 ------------------|-----------|---------------------
-VILLIP_DEBUG      | no        | If present Villip will print debug logs VILLIP_DUMPFOLDER | no        | If present Villip will dump the response (original and filtered) to files (two by requests) VILLIP_FOLDER     | no        | Path to folder containing YAML configuration files, if present the other environment variables are no more mandatory
+VILLIP_DEBUG      | no        | If present Villip will print debug logs VILLIP_DUMPFOLDER | no        | If present Villip will dump the response (original and filtered) to files (two by requests) VILLIP_DUMPURLS   | no        | If present Villip will dump the response (original and filtered) only for URLs correponding to one of the provided regular expression (commas-separated list), if DUMPFOLDER not provided the dump will be on STDOUT
+VILLIP_FOLDER     | no        | Path to folder containing YAML configuration files, if present the other environment variables are no more mandatory
-VILLIP_FROM       | yes       | First string to search
-VILLIP_FORCE      | no        | If present Villip will ignore the content-type and filter all responses VILLIP_TO         | yes       | Replacement for the VILLIP_FROM string VILLIP_FROM_XX    | no        | XX string to search (XX = number starting at 1)
-VILLIP_TO_XX      | no        | Replacement for the corresponding VILLIP_FROM_XX string
-VILLIP_PORT       | no        | Port of proxy (8080 by default)
+VILLIP_FOR        | no        | Comma separated list of urls concerned by the first search/replace (all if empty) VILLIP_FROM       | yes       | First string to search VILLIP_FORCE      | no        | If present Villip will ignore the content-type and filter all responses VILLIP_TO         | yes       | Replacement for the VILLIP_FROM string VILLIP_FOR_XX     | no        | Comma separated list of urls concerned by this XX search VILLIP_FROM_XX    | no        | XX string to search (XX = number starting at 1) VILLIP_TO_XX      | no        | Replacement for the corresponding VILLIP_FROM_XX string VILLIP_PORT       | no        | Port of proxy (8080 by default)